-As we continue down the line of great wines from Washington, as part of Washington Wine Month, we bring you the latest from Gramercy Cellars, located in Walla Walla.
+Continuing our journey into Washington Wine Month, we bring you the latest from Gramercy Cellars, located in Walla Walla.
 Founder, winemaker and master sommelier, Greg Harrington, MS, crafts both Rhone and Bordeaux varietals, as he sources from some of the top vineyards in the state.
-He also makes some of the best Rose in the Pacific Northwest, as his 2017 bottling was towards the top of my 2018 Pacific Northwest Rose Report.
-Harrington incredibly passed the master sommelier exam at the age of 26 in 1996, a remarkable feat.
-Partner and co-winemaker, Brandon Moss, shares Greg’s focus on prime fruit and minimal intervention, showcasing the typicity of the individual varietal.
+His 2018 Rose was one of my top scoring Pacific Northwest Rose wines on my Rose Report — and if you haven’t had the chance to try this silky Rose, you are absolutely missing out.
+Intelligent and highly driven, Greg Harrington passed the master sommelier exam at the age of 26 and works closely with partner and co-winemaker, Brandon Moss, in crafting minimal intervention wines that are sourced from some of the great vineyards in the state.

 Brandon and Greg have created a gorgeous new lineup of Gramercy Cellars wines.
 The 2018 Gramercy Cellars Rose (WWB, 92), shows wonderful finesse and texture.
 This is a must-buy for any serious Rose lover.
 I was absolutely blown away with their 2016 Gramercy Cellars ‘John Lewis Reserve’ Syrah (WWB, 95) is entirely sourced from the Les Collines Vineyard in the Walla Walla Valley.
 This wine shows incredible range and complexity, marvelously showcasing this special vineyard.
 Learn more about this fantastic new lineup at gramercycellars.com Here are the beautiful new wines by Gramercy Cellars and the superstar winemaking team of Greg Harrington, MS and Brandon Moss.